billsix/programmingFromTheGroundUp/docs/source/functions.rst

-So we can now access all of the data we need for this function by using base pointer addressing using different offsets from FIXMEAMPebp-indexed;.
-FIXMEAMPebp-indexed; was made specifically for this purpose, which is why it is called the base pointer.
-You can use other registers in base pointer addressing mode, but the x86 architecture makes using the FIXMEAMPebp-indexed; register a lot faster.
+So we can now access all of the data we need for this function by using base pointer addressing using different offsets from
+%ebp;. %ebp; was made specifically for this purpose, which is why it is called the base pointer.
+You can use other registers in base pointer addressing mode, but the x86 architecture makes using the %ebp; register a lot faster.

 Global variables and static variables are accessed just like the memory we have been accessing memory in previous chapters.
 The only difference